-From David on August 9th, 2008 in Painting, Tools and Tips
+From Jennifer Heyns on August 09, 2008 in Painting

 Putting paint on has always been more fun than taking paint off.
 But some problems in the land of homeownership just can’t be avoided.
 The odds are pretty good that “someday” will eventually come and you’ll be grabbing that putty knife and throwing your denim overalls on.
 However, all too often, after just one good scrape you realize that there’s almost as much paint as wood under that top coat.
 You further realize, that there’s naught to do now but remove all that old paint.
 But how?